jon-harper/jon-harper.github.io/docs/about.md

 ### Teaching and Training

-I learned that I have a love of teaching and training.
-During my time with Starbucks, I trained an estimated 25-40 current and former Starbucks Partners, some of whom went on to become Store Managers (SMs).
+I love teaching and training.
+During my time with Starbucks, I: trained an estimated 25-40 current and former Starbucks Partners, some of whom went on to become Store Managers (SMs).
 Other trainers often asked me to introduce new partners to how the espresso bar works or to explain specific maintenance and cleaning tasks.
 I also often helped nervous partners with their speech in Drive Thru or while calling drinks in the cafe so that they could be heard over the ambient noise.

 ### Problem Solving

-Tasks are often presented to me that are out of the ordinary.
+I am often presented tasks that are out of the ordinary.

 - As a Shift Supervisor at Souper!
 Salad! and in conjuction with my SM and District Manager, my store was tasked with trialing a training program; I was asked to lead this effort as a trainer.
 - After becoming Assistant Store Manager at Souper!
 Salad!, I developed two cost tracking spreadsheets that were later used company-wide or adapted for use company-wide.